-He was a contemplative individual and a proponent of finding the wilderness, wildness, even the bewilderness that remained in nature.
+He was a contemplative individual and a proponent of each of us finding the wilderness, wildness, even the bewilderness that remained in nature.
 Even if that wilderness was just a small woods, park or river near your home.

 My sons gave me a Fitbit for Christmas in 2015 and I have tried to hit the recommended 10,000 steps a day.
 That’s the number that has always been recommended.
 I don’t hit that number most days.
 I seem to average out at about 6000.
 That’s better than nothing but not enough.
 But now it seems even 10,000 steps isn’t “enough.”